DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2019-10-22-accredited-bodies-research-round-2.md

 There is an area where candidates get ‘lost’ if courses on UCAS do not align with the accredited bodies system.

 > The system is a student support system.
 It holds all student information and pulls it from UCAS directly.
 Every student is linked to a program (course) and plan code for identification.
 When a person is pulled into the system, it all has to link up.
-If they’re in UCAS and that program (course) doesn’t currently exist with us, they stay in UCAS and cannot be pulled into our system.
+If they’re in UCAS and that program (course) does not currently exist with us, they stay in UCAS and cannot be pulled into our system.

 > In the past someone has suspended a course, then a candidate has applied for that course, we cannot make them an offer.
 They're no longer linked to the main system and people disappear.
 It's a huge issue for applicants because it should be the easiest part of their journey but if the data is not correct and updated on a regular basis they get lost and they will not be able to apply.